AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 * `src/theme.ts`: The main entry point of your JavaScript & CSS theme
 * `src\theme.scss`: JavaScript & CSS files that apply to the entire theme

-The `src/components` folder has JavaScript and CSS files specific for all AEM core components such as button, checkbox, container,footer etc. You can style button or checkbox by editing the CSS file specific to the AEM component.
+The `src/components` folder has JavaScript and CSS files specific for all AEM core components such as button, checkbox, container, footer etc. You can style button or checkbox by editing the CSS file specific to the AEM component.

    ![Editing the theme](/help/forms/assets/theme_structure.png)